ielmie/TriviaApp/README.md

 The app-debug.apk file is a compiled (by Gradle) version of the app that can be installed on any android virtual machine or android device.

 USAGE:
-Once installed locally. you can play the trivia game or modify it to use your own questions, change the title of the app, or the number of questions asked.
+Once installed locally, you can play the trivia game or modify it to use your own questions, change the title of the app, or the number of questions asked.
 For more information see the project Wiki.
 The Wiki also includes suggested features.

 CREDITS: